rfloarea/tickIT/README.md

 # tickIT
-a custom ticketing system for Somerville Public Library IT.x
+Building a custom ticketing system for Somerville Public Library IT.